JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Young-Frankenstein.md

   - Curtis Reed
   - Cameron Renfrow
 orchestra:
-Description: "Delve into this monstrously funny adaptation of Mel Brooks’ classic film, where a young scientist inherits his grandfather's legacy and a zany castle full of eccentrics."
+description: "Delve into this monstrously funny adaptation of Mel Brooks’ classic film, where a young scientist inherits his grandfather's legacy and a zany castle full of eccentrics."
 ---